pgosar/CyberNvim/README.md

 <hr />

 ### Warning
 Simply copying my dotfiles is unlikely to work due to various system specific settings and hard coded filepaths.
-It is suggested and quite trivial to take the parts of the code (or even entire files) that you do want to use while being sure you change any hard coded filepaths (there are not very many don't worry).
+It is suggested and quite trivial to take the parts of the code (or even entire files) that you do want to use while being sure you change any hard coded filepaths (there are not very many don't worry) Most of them are in updating my PATH variable and in certain aliases, for example, my nvim alias.

 This repository is not meant as much for a plug and play experience as much as it is for showcasing various things you can do with tmux, vim, zsh, bash, and fish, in the hopes that you find some of the tricks useful and integrate them into your own configurations.